yipho97/cs50_finalProject/README.md

 - macros function routes to "/macros" which queries fitness calculator API to get the different types of diet suitable for user based on their profile as response.

+- bookings function routes to "/bookings" pulls courses available, courses registered by user and course participants from db.
+It also accepts a POSTED form to register a user for a particular course.
+Coded logic "clash" to check whether course fits user's timetable.
+POSTED with "delete" in "course" parameter indicates user dropping the course, performing delete operation of transaction in courses_log table in db.

 #### **`root.html`**
 Outline of the website to be inherited by future templates
 - navbar